Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 Notice:

-- how we get a blank column where all misc printouts are shown
+- We get a blank column where all misc printouts are shown
-- Two tests return a dictionary with a "kb/s" key -- they create a new column and both are shown in that column.
+- Two tests return a dictionary with a "kb/s" key -- they create a new column and both benchmarks show there data in that column.
 Same for "out size".
 - The pack_jpeg-line shows a compact JSON: an array with two strings.